Thank you for your interest in fostering a KGR dog!

 What will it cost me?

 We pay for all approved veterinary treatment and provide food, bedding etc if you need it.
-You just need to provide love and tlc.
+You just need to provide love and care!

 How does it work?

-You do need to sign and fostering agreement which prohibits you from letting the dog off a lead and asks you to keep him muzzled at all times in a public place.
+You do need to sign and fostering agreement which prohibits you from letting the dog off a lead, asks you to use the approved equipment and to keep it muzzled at all times in a public place.
 This has nothing to do with the temperament of the dog, but is a condition of our liability insurance and it protects KGR.

-We also ask you to provide us with regular updates and photos each week.
-Photos are essential to enable us to advertise your foster dog and find him a new home.
+We also ask you to provide us with regular updates and photos or/and videos each week.
+Photos are essential to enable us to advertise your foster dog and find it a new home.